 Report Problems or Concerns

 Cyberbullying is becoming a prominent issue among children.
 Reporting early suspicions of cyberbullying has become increasingly important.
 Each state has laws and procedures that are important for you and your staff to be aware of.
 Additionally, if you suspect a child predator, notifying children’s parents as well as proper authorities is important.
 If you observe a child viewing inappropriate materials or content, it may be necessary to contact the child’s parents, depending on the material, or just a reminder to the child of the program policies and guidelines that they to agreed and signed.

 Complete the Internet Safety activity below.
 Read the scenarios and answers the questions that follow.
 Share your responses with a trainer, coach, or administrator.
 Then compare your answers to the suggested responses key.

 Use this Sample Internet Safety Contract to draw up your own.
 If you already have one for your program, compare yours to the example.
 Are there any things you would add or remove?

 Use the short Checklist for Identifying Exemplary Uses of Technology and Interactive Media for Early Learning resource as you consider the type and frequency of media use in your program.

 Hinduja, Sameer & Patchin, Justin W. (2015, March).
-Cyberbullying Warning Signs.
-Cyberbullying Research Center.
-Retrieved from https://cyberbullying.org/cyberbullying-warning-signs.pdf Available at https://cyberbullying.org/cyberbullying-warning-signs
+Cyberbullying warning signs.
+Cyberbullying Research Center. https://cyberbullying.org/cyberbullying-warning-signs.pdf https://cyberbullying.org/cyberbullying-warning-signs

 National Center for Missing and Exploited Children. (n.d.).
-Netsmartz Workshop: Parents and Guardians.
-Available at http://www.netsmartz.org
+Netsmartz workshop: Parents and guardians. https://www.netsmartz.org